Angela Utley – Community Care Officer

 “This is my second visit to Next Step to train staff and confirm knowledge.
 As before, I was warmly welcomed, given a pleasant room to use and even better, a mug of tea before I sat down!
 Staff are a lovely bunch of committed, interested people who participate and debate during their courses which demonstrates to me their dedication to the people they support.
 Ask me back anytime!”.

 Anthony Cook – Former Next Stepper

-“I like working in the kitchen at Next Step Trust on a Monday.
-I am supported by Tom a volunteer from Voluntary Action Calderdale.
-My work in the kitchen is arranged by my line manager Jill Thewlis (Head Of Catering).
+“I like working in the kitchen at Next Step Trust.
 I have my own uniform.
 My favourite job is serving the food at lunchtime and meeting people at Next Step.
 I like it because it is a charity so I give my time freely to Next Step.
-I also help Donna the catering assistant to do the shopping.
+I also help do the shopping.
 I have lots of friends at Next Step.
 I have learnt new skills and to be better organised.
-I have lunch at Next Step as a thank you for my help, and so does Tom.
+I have lunch at Next Step as a thank you for my help.
 I plan to continue volunteering at Next Step as I enjoy it!”.

 RSA Group (Saida Begum.
 Glenn Finch.
 Tony Bromley.
 Nichola Walker.
 Cecilia Ryan) – Volunteers

 “We all work as claim handlers at RSA and Saida is our team leader.
 We volunteered to spend a day at Next Step gardening and generally tidying.
 It helps us to appreciate how fortunate we are.
 We found it very rewarding and great for team bonding.
 What a great place Next Step Trust is.
 Thank you for allowing us to help you”.